 You will not go to jail for filing your tax returns with an "honest" mistake on them.
 In order for you to serve time in prison for an incorrect tax return, the IRS would have to prove that you committed tax fraud.
-Tax fraud is only proven when the IRS can show that you INTENDED to defraud the...Read more »
+Tax fraud is only proven when the IRS can show that you INTENDED to...Read more »

 If the awarded damages were the result of physical injury, then she will not have to pay any taxes related to the judgment award.
 The only time you will have to pay taxes on the judgment is if there is any part of the judgment that is related to non-physical type pain and suffering damages. (ie....Read more »